-Established in August 2010 by a donation of $25,000 from this Edmonton-based foundation, the fund, under the direction of the Kule Ukrainian Canadian Studies Centre at CIUS, supports scholarly research on Ukrainian Canadian history, the preparation of books on Ukrainian Canadian subjects, sponsorship and participation in academic conferences, and the development of databases in Ukrainian Canadian studies.
+Established in August 2010 by a donation of $25 000 from this Edmonton-based foundation.
+The fund is under the direction of the Kule Ukrainian Canadian Studies Centre at CIUS.
+Additional donations have been received from the Foundation, Sophia and Peter Kyforuk, and Octavia Hall.
+The fund supports scholarly research on Ukrainian Canadian history, the preparation of books on Ukrainian Canadian subjects, sponsorship and participation in academic conferences, and the development of databases in Ukrainian Canadian studies.

 Established in August 2010 with a bequest of 20 percent of the estate of Peter Salyga (Winnipeg, Manitoba), the fund supports the publication and regular updates to the Internet Encyclopedia of Ukraine, as well as other CIUS publications.